-Welcome to the COINS summer school 2016 on Authentication
+Welcome to the COINS summer school 2017 on Secure Implementation of Cryptographic Software

 The COINS summer school is a one week intensive course for Ph.D. students in computer and information security and in related fields.
-In 2016 the summer school is offered at the UiA study centre in Metochi on Lesbos island, Greece.
+In 2017 the summer school is offered at the UiA study centre in Metochi on Lesvos island, Greece.

-The COINS summer school 2016 will host a range of lectures by thought leaders and experts in the area of security and IAM (Identity and Access Management).
-Participants will learn a set of highly relevant technologies related to identification and authentication, such as
+The COINS summer school 2017 will host a range of lectures by thought leaders and experts in the area of ensuring security and correctness of the implementation of cryptographic algorithms.

 Limonos, the main monastery, is a cultural centre in the Northeast Aegean.
 It was founded early in the 16th century, and holds great treasures from the Byzantine period.
 The monastery is central in the Byzantine tradition, and it was also important in the Greek people’s fight for independence almost a century ago.

-Paris Kitsos, Digital IC dEsign and Systems Lab (DICES Lab), Computer and Informatics Engineering Dept (CIED), TEI of Western Greece, Patras, Greece: Hardware authenticity – Detection of Hardware Trojans and PUFs
+Paris Kitsos, Digital IC dEsign and Systems Lab (DICES Lab), Computer and Informatics Engineering Dept (CIED), TEI of Western Greece, Patras, Greece

 Titles of sessions might change while we finalize the programme.